 Cons: According to homeschoolers’ feedback on Homeschool.com, the biggest disadvantage facing the homeschooling family is the loss of income.
 Someone must be home, at least part-time, to facilitate the children’s learning.
 At a time when it can often be difficult to get by on two incomes, it can be a real challenge to get by on just one.

-Many people believe that homeschoolers spend all their time around the kitchen table, but that simply is not the case.
-Since homeschooled students do not spend six hours a day in a classroom sitting behind a desk, they have more time to participate in activities outside the home like music, sports, and Scouts.
-Also, whereas schoolchildren rarely have the opportunity to interact with children who are not the same age, homeschooled children interact with and learn from people of all ages, genders, and interests.
+Many people believe that homeschoolers spend all their time around the kitchen table.
+But that simply is not the case.
+Since homeschooled students do not spend six hours a day in a classroom, they can participate in more activities outside the home.
+Activities like music, sports, and Scouts.
+Also homeschooled children interact with and learn from people of all ages, genders, and interests.
+Unlike schoolchildren who rarely have the opportunity to interact with children who are not the same age.

-Homeschooling is growing in popularity around the world, particularly in Australia, New Zealand, and South Africa.
-Still, homeschooling originated in the United States, and because of that there are more homeschooling resources and opportunities available in America than anywhere else.
+Homeschooling is growing in popularity around the world.
+Particularly in Australia, New Zealand, and South Africa.
+Still, homeschooling originated in the United States.
+Because of that, there are more homeschooling resources and opportunities available in America than anywhere else.

 If you are an American living overseas, you can use an American independent study program to help you while you are away.
-If you plan on living overseas for an extended period of time and your child is in high school, you may want to consider participating in the international baccalaureate program, which gives your child an international diploma that he can use for admittance to some of the finest universities in the world.
+You may want to consider participating in the international baccalaureate program.
+Especially if you plan on living overseas for an extended period of time and your child is in high school, This program provides an international diploma that they can use for admittance to some of the world’s finest universities.

 Q: How Can I Prevent Summer Slide?

-Summer is the perfect way to use out of the box ideas to keep your kid’s minds fresh!
-As you develop your summer learning road map, always keep these fundamental points in mind:
+Summer is the perfect way to use out-of-the-box ideas to keep your kid’s minds fresh!
+Use our Summer Learning Resource Guide to help you plan a summer full of learning and fun!